MikeMaximus/gbm/GBM/readme.txt

 - Added a friendly age descriptor (Ex.
 15 minutes ago) to areas where it may be useful.
 	- The age is rounded to the closest time unit, from seconds up to years.
 - GBM will no longer attempt to launch games using a "Window Title" type configuration when it doesn't have the proper information to do so.
+- GBM now launches game executables on a seperate thread.
 - Updated Components
 	- 7-Zip 25.01 -> 26.01
 	- SQLite 3.50.4 -> 3.51.3